Run, Don't Walk: Kiehl's Is Having A 20% Off Sale Right Now

-Consider your summer beauty haul sorted: Kiehl's is throwing a summer friends-and-family sale and everyone's invited.
-Starting today and lasting through June 24, you can score 20% off sitewide (in addition to snagging a free 10-piece gift with orders of $120 and up).
+Consider your summer beauty haul sorted: Kiehl's is throwing a summer sale and everyone's invited.
+Starting today and lasting through to 6th July, you can score 20% off selected skincare staples, from the cult Ultra Facial Cream SPF30 to beauty editor favourite, Calendula & Aloe Soothing Hydration Mask.

-Using promo code SUMMER, shoppers can knock more than a couple bucks off everything from tried-and-true products to new launches and everything in between.
-(One thing to note: Gift sets aren't eligible this time around.)
+The sale applies to 11 selected products on site where you can knock more than a couple pounds off everything from tried-and-true products to new launches and everything in between.

-Due to many cities still being on lockdown (or only within early phases of reopening), Kiehl's is still offering free shipping on all orders with no minimum required — so, you can feel even better about shopping online from the safety of your couch.
-Below, a selection of on-sale seasonal gems and all-time fan favorites that are worth carting during this short but oh-so-sweet skincare sale.
+Due to many cities still being on lockdown (or only within early phases of reopening), Kiehl's is still offering free shipping on all orders with no minimum required — so, you can feel even better about shopping online from the safety of your sofa.
+Below, a selection of on-sale seasonal gems and all-time fan favourites that are worth carting during this short but oh-so-sweet skincare sale.

 shop 6 products